 The funding could support, but is not limited to, the following activities:

-- Gaining preliminary data for a new project between two or more Frontiers symposium participants, or developing a further consortium or workshop.
+Gaining preliminary data for a new project between two or more Frontiers symposium participants.

 Eligibility criteria – who can apply for funding?

-- The team must include at least two members (including the lead applicant) who attended the Symposium in October 2025.
+- The team should have at least two members (including the lead applicant) who attended the Symposium in February 2026.

 - The project must be interdisciplinary, pilot-stage and challenge-based.